 The move was taken in the wake of PHE’s findings that vaping is considerably less harmful than tobacco.

-In its report last month, the agency advised hospitals should sell e-cigarettes and provide vaping lounges, while suggesting e-cigarettes be made available on NHS prescription to help smokers quit.
+In its report last month, the agency advised hospitals should sell vape kits and provide vaping lounges, while suggesting e-cigarettes be made available on NHS prescription to help smokers quit.

 Research by the UK’s Royal College of Physicians also reported that vaping is up to 95 percent less harmful to use than traditional cigarettes, which cause 200 deaths every day in England through smoking-related illnesses.